openframeworks/ofBook/chapters/OOPs!/chapter.md

     dim = 20;

-    color.set(ofRandom(255),ofRandom(255),ofRandom(255)); // one way of defining digital color is by adddressing its 3 components individually (Red, Green, Blue) in a value from 0-255, in this example we're setting each to a random value
+    color.set(ofRandom(255),ofRandom(255),ofRandom(255)); // one way of defining digital color is by addressing its 3 components individually (Red, Green, Blue) in a value from 0-255, in this example we're setting each to a random value
 }

 void Ball::update(){